 Pulling the carpet back to get the line out ultimately uncovered vast amounts of hidden rust.
 The heater channels up front are effectively non-existent, with metal riveted to them.
 My magnets were picking up the metal under the carpet.
 Behind the metal?
-Cancer and more cancer.
+Rust meaning all new heater channels were likely.

-Suffice to say that I realized this car was definitely not worth it and was a massive mistake for an amateur trying to learn restoration skills.
+Suffice to say that I realized this car was definitely a bit of a mistake for an home amateur trying to learn restoration skills with basic tools.